From Oak Hill Academy’s Director of Student Affairs…

 Not only is this a great way to get students out and active, but it also allows them to form relationships with faculty and students in a new setting, outside the structure of the classroom or dormitory.

 My encouragement to students this year is to try something new.
 Step outside of your comfort zone, and take a risk.
 This year, our theme at Oak Hill is “Opportunity.”
 Oak Hill Academy is an opportunity to have a fresh start and set goals for the future.
-Participating in activities and clubs on campus offers opportunity to grow and learn, and opportunity to be a part of our community.
+Participating in activities and clubs on campus offers opportunity to grow and learn, and opportunity to be a part of our close-knit boarding school community.
 And who knows?
 Your student might even learn to ride a horse, spot a comet, weave a basket, perform on stage, or catch a trout.

 Director of Student Affairs